spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/index.html.md

 {: #email}

 - Analysts@ company domain: external email address for contacting Analyst Relations at GitLab.
-Replies are forwarded to Analyst Relations manager and VP Product and Portfolio Marketing
+Replies are forwarded to Analyst Relations manager and VP Product and Product Marketing
 - Community@ company domain: external email address for sending confirmation emails related to GitLab products.
 Replies are forwarded to Zen Desk support
 - Content@ company domain: external email address associated with management of our SlideShare account.
 Replies are forwarded to Content Marketing team and Marketing OPS Manager
 - Events@ company domain: external email address for sending live, VIP & in-person training related emails.
 Replies go to Field Marketing Managers and Marketing OPS Manager